Unbabel/COMET/README.md

 - `wmt20-comet-da`: **DEFAULT** Reference-based Regression model build on top of XLM-R (large) and trained of Direct Assessments from WMT17 to WMT19.
 Same as `wmt-large-da-estimator-1719` from previous versions.
 - `wmt21-comet-qe-mqm`: **Reference-FREE** Regression model build on top of XLM-R (large), trained on Direct Assessments and fine-tuned on MQM.
+- `eamt22-cometinho-da`: **Lightweight** Reference-based Regression model that was distilled from an ensemble of COMET models similar to `wmt20-comet-da`.

 The default model was developed to [participate in the WMT20 Metrics shared task](https://aclanthology.org/2020.wmt-1.101/) [(Mathur et al. 2020)](https://aclanthology.org/2020.wmt-1.77.pdf) and were among the best metrics that year.
 Also, in a large-scale study performed by Microsoft Research this metrics ranked 1st in terms of system-level decision accuracy [(Kocmi et al. 2020)](https://arxiv.org/pdf/2107.10821.pdf).